IPSA-Lab/Benchmarking-Code-for-SCMI30-IITRPR/README.md

 # SCMI30-IITRPR: Smartphone Camera Model Identification Dataset Comprising both Similar and Random Content Image Sets

   SCMI30-IITRPR contains images captured using 30 smartphone cameras, of various renowned brands like Vivo, Oppo, Realme, Samsung, OnePlus, Nothing, Poco, Motorola, Redmi, and Apple.
-The dataset covers a broad spectrum of smartphone costs, catering diverse demographic groups.
+The dataset covers a broad spectrum of smartphone costs, catering to diverse demographic groups.
 The devices also have different operating systems.
 Images are captured in default auto-settings, ensuring consistent focus, white balance, and High Dynamic Range (HDR).
 All the images are saved in the existing .jpg format.

 ## Declaration